Homas/ioc2rpz/README.md

 ioc2rpz is available on the docker hub.
 Just look for ioc2rpz.
 Prerequisites:
 - ioc2rpz doesn't contain a configuration file, you need to mount /opt/ioc2rpz/cfg to a directory on a host system with the configuration file (ioc2rpz.conf);
 - ioc2rpz use 53/udp and 53/tcp ports.
-Both ports should be exposed to the host system;
+The ports should be exposed to a host system;
-- ioc2rpz saves ETS database into files for faster start up you may mount /opt/ioc2rpz/db to a directory on a host system to preserve DB over restarts;
+- ioc2rpz saves ETS database into files for faster boot.
+You may mount /opt/ioc2rpz/db to a directory on a host system to preserve DB over restarts;
 You can start ioc2rpz with the following command:
 ```
 docker run --mount type=bind,source=/home/ioc2rpz/cfg,target=/opt/ioc2rpz/cfg --mount type=bind,source=/home/ioc2rpz/db,target=/opt/ioc2rpz/db -p53:53 -p53:53/udp ioc2rpz